VulcanValkyrie/refstack-sync-and-verify/README.md

 * 3/19/17
   - updated script to toggle the update flag, as well as adding a note that tells the reader to check the results link, given that it is not working
+* 3/20/17
+  - cleaned up check-spreadsheet script for push to refstack repo for further testing
+* 3/21/17
+  - started refactor of sync-db script for better handling of edge cases and greater processing speed

 ////////////////////////////////////Current Status & Functionality//////////////////////////////////////////////